Controversial Three Waters reforms delayed until next year - NZ Herald

 Local Government Minister Nanaia Mahuta wants to amalgamate the water services of 67 councils into four regional water entitles - the proposal is controversial because it is compulsory, effectively forcing those councils to part with their water pipes and reservoirs.

-When Mahuta announced the plan in October, the legislation creating the new entities was set to be introduced to Parliament by the end of the year, but in the Government was forced to concede on Thursday it would be delayed.
+When Mahuta announced the plan in October, the legislation creating the new entities was set to be introduced to Parliament by the end of the year, but the Government was forced to concede on Thursday it would be delayed.

 In her October announcement, Mahuta created a working group which would advise on one of the most controversial aspects of the policy: the question of how the four water entities' governance would work.